philippnormann/xrandr-brightness-script/README.md

 You can identify your display by running the `xrandr` command.

 The first display on that list is usually the main display.

+## Motivation

+My motivation for creating this little script was a problem my friend was having with his new HP Spectre x360 OLED under Linux.
+He wasn't able to adjust the display brightness via the designated brightness keys on his keyboard.
+So I wrote this script for him and thought maybe others with similar problems could profit from me publishing this.